EthanMinton/megr2157-portfolio/docs/assignments/A05/index.md

 ## 2157 Fits

 The link was designed to connect Feature A to a 1-inch diameter shaft while carrying the same 600 lbf load.
 I used ASTM A36 steel with a factor of safety of 4.
-I assumed a width of 2 inches and a length of 3 inches, to keep it compact with enough space between the 2 holes.
+I assumed a width of 2 inches and a length of 3 inches to keep it compact with enough space between the 2 holes.
 Since the 1-inch hole leaves the smallest cross-sectional area, it was used as the critical section for both stress and stiffness calculations.

 Using the stress equation and the smallest cross-sectional area around the 1-inch hole, the required thickness was found to be 0.066 inches.
 The axial deflection calculation resulted in a required thickness of 0.0124 inches.
 Since the stress requirement of 0.066 inches is larger than the stiffness requirement, stress governs the final thickness of the link.
 Therefore, the link was designed with a minimum thickness of 0.066 inches.